Mshishegar/Ika.motto.crdh-gdi8h3j/Ika.Motto.Workflows.md

 The order to recall information about Mr. Ika Motto's residence was issued by the general manager.

+* *Waiting for user to register new contract code*

 #
 #
 2- Tether Wallets :